Pacu, Colossoma macropomum

 But others which still regularly come from the wild such as Rift Valley Cichlids and others need water which replicates their wild environment in order to thrive.
 If a fish is kept in the wrong type of environment it will become stressed and fish which are stressed don't grow as well as they should.

 Some people grow to 6 ft 6 ins (almost 2m).
 While others stop growing at 5ft (1.5 m).
 The same things affect fish, some fish despite their care simply won't grow as well as another fish of the same species kept in the same aquarium.
 There is nothing that can be done to alter this.
 Fish which have been line bred for many generation in captivity often end up smaller than their wild cousins due to this.

 The effects of many of the things mentioned in this article are made worse when the volume of water is small.
 But they are not directly caused by the volume of water being small.
-It is true that because of the care captive fish receive they are more likely to end up being smaller when kept in a small aquarium, but this is entirely due to not being given good care.
-If a fish kept in a small tank is given excellent care and all these problems are overcome then the growth of that fish will not be impacted on.
+It is true that because of the care captive fish receive they are more likely to end up being smaller when kept in a small aquarium, but this is almost entirely due to not being given good care.
+If a fish kept in a small tank is given excellent care and all these problems are overcome then the growth of that fish will be slowed down but not halted.

 It is often said that a fish's growth is restricted by the size of the tank that it is kept in.
 This statement on it's own is wrong, fish don't limit their growth based on tank size.
 But other factors which affect the growth of fish can be more effective in a small aquarium.

 It is poor care which limits fish growth, not aquarium size, although it has to be said that a small aquarium size does contribute to other factors which do limit growth.

 It is more difficult to maintain a small aquarium at its optimum than it is a larger aquarium simply because small volumes of water are more easily subject to change.